 Universal design – thank heavens

-Consumers are demanding more universal design features.
+After reading many Cooktop Hunter reviews, it’s clear to see that consumers are demanding more universal design features.
 Fifty-seven percent of NKBA designers specified accessible and/or universal design features in bathrooms in 2013 and 56% incorporated them into kitchens.
 In the bathroom, related features included shower benches and comfort-height toilets and vanities.
 In the kitchen, NKBA foresees an uptick in demand for microwave drawers and touch-activated or touchless kitchen faucets.

 Staying plugged in is a priority for in kitchens.
 More than two-thirds of NKBA kitchen design professionals incorporated docking and/or charging stations, a trend that shows no signs of powering down.

 In baths, however, the desire is to unplug and relax.
 Spa features gaining ground include electric radiant floor heating and steam showers.
 While whirlpools continue to decline in popularity, fully 64 percent of NKBA designers specified a soaking tub in their master bath projects in 2014, and 42 percent expecting that trend to accelerate in 2014.